waveform80/pisense/docs/api_screenarray.rst

     Print a preview of the screen to the console.

-    The *element* parameter specifics the string used to represent each element of the display.
+    The *element* parameter specifies the string used to represent each element of the display.
 This defaults to "██" (two Unicode full block drawing characters) which is usually sufficient to provide a fairly accurate representation of the screen.